cds-snc/claim-tax-benefits-documentation/pages/_en/contact.md

 ---
 layout: page
-title: "Contact"
+title: Contact
 lang: en
-trans_url: "Coordonnées"
+trans_url: Coordonnées
 ---

-If you have questions or feedback about the product, please open an issue in the [GitHub repository](https://github.com/cds-snc/cra-claim-tax-benefits/issues), or email the [Canadian Digital Service](mailto:cds-snc@tbs-sct.gc.ca).
+If you have any questions or feedback about the product, please open an issue in the [GitHub repository](https://github.com/cds-snc/cra-claim-tax-benefits/issues), or email the [Canadian Digital Service](mailto:cds-snc@tbs-sct.gc.ca).